-Russell Wilson: 'Seattle, We Got a Deal,' Reportedly Now NFL's Best-Paid Player
+Russell Wilson Confirms Seahawks Contract; Reportedly Breaks NFL Record

 Seahawks linebacker Bobby Wagner was pleased with the news:

-As Brady Henderson of ESPN relayed, Wilson had set a midnight deadline on April 15 to agree any extension and the video he posted came 45 minutes after that time passed.
+As Brady Henderson of ESPN relayed, Wilson had set a midnight deadline on April 15 for any extension, and the video he posted came 45 minutes after that time passed.

-Wilson had a year left to run on his previous deal with the Seahawks, although his representatives reportedly made clear a new contract needed to be agreed by the deadline.
+Wilson had a year left on his previous deal with the Seahawks, although his representatives reportedly made clear a new contract needed to be agreed to by the deadline.
 Henderson noted the 30-year-old was set to make $17 million in his final season.

 "The deal was apparently finished after four days of negotiations between the Seahawks and Wilson's agent, Mark Rodgers, who arrived at the team's headquarters Friday," the report added.

-Mike Garafolo of the NFL Network noted there was interest in the six-time Pro Bowl quarterback from the New York Giants and discussed the potential knock-on effects Wilson's lucrative contract may have for the rest of the Seattle roster:
+Mike Garafolo of the NFL Network noted there was interest in the six-time Pro Bowl quarterback from the New York Giants and discussed the potential domino effects Wilson's lucrative contract may have for the rest of the Seattle roster:

 Mike Garafolo @MikeGarafolo